Connect Second Source and Target

+The last step of the tutorial is to connect the second source component (Library) with the target component (MergedLibrary).
+In order to do this, connect the <publication> element in Library.xml with the <publication> element in MergedLibrary.xml.
+Since the target input connector already has a connection, MapForce will prompt you to replace the connection or to duplicate the input.
 In this tutorial, our goal is to map data from two sources to one target.
 Therefore, click Duplicate Input.
-By doing so, you configure the target component in such a way that it will accept the data from the new source, too.
+By doing so, you configure the target component in such a way that it will accept the data from the second source, too.
 The mapping now looks as follows:

-The screenshot above demonstrates that the publication item in the target component has been duplicated.
-The new publication(2) node will accept the data from the source component Library.
+The screenshot above demonstrates that the publication element in the target component has been duplicated.
+The new publication(2) node will accept data from Library.xml.
 Importantly, even though the name of this node appears as publication(2) in the mapping, its name in the target XML file will be publication, which is our goal in this case.